138 listings

 Finding lost pets in Portland, state of Oregon

-• Visit local animal shelters frequently.
+• Visit animal shelters and humane societies

 What to do if you find a lost animal in Portland, state of Oregon